Help My Dog with a Gas Problem

+Help, my dog has a gas problem, what should I do?
 If your dog tends to pass gas that has everybody looking for cover, you know your dog certainly has a flatulence problem.
-Of course, just as humans, a few episodes every now and then are natural, but you may be dealing with a problem if this tends to happen a lot and you are forced to open all the windows in the dead the of the winter.
+Of course, just as in humans, a few episodes every now and then are natural, but you may be dealing with a problem if this tends to happen a lot and you are forced to open all the windows in the dead the of the winter.

 Before you put your dog outside, or place him in a separate room, it would be best if you could investigate the root of the problem and try to resolve it.
-Your dog will certainly feel better and be much happier if he could spend quality time with his owners despite the occasional stink.
+Your dog will certainly feel better and be much happier if he could spend quality time with you, his beloved owner, despite the occasional stink!

 Bowls to slow dogs down